-1800: ALL Competitors are encouraged to complete the race by 1800 on Thursday so that they can attend the post-race get-together in Lone Pine.
+1800: ALL Competitors are encouraged to complete the race by 1800 on Wednesday so that they can attend the post-race gettogether in Lone Pine.
 That equals a 46-hour completion for the 2000 wave Competitors, 45 hours for 2100 wave Competitors, and a 44-hour completion for 2200 wave Competitors.
-However - of course - all Competitors have 48 hours to complete the course, based upon their starting wave time.
+However - OF COURSE! - all Competitors have 48 hours to complete the course, based upon their starting wave time.

-1900-2100: Post-Race Get-Together: Lo-Inyo Elementary School at, 223 East Locust Street (1.5 blocks east of Hwy 395 in the northeast end of town).
+1900-2100: Post-Race Get-Together: Lone Pine High School, 538 S Main St, Lone Pine, CA 93545.
 Food and drinks will be served.
 No charge (up to four crew per competitor may attend).

-NOTE: After the Post-Race Get-Together, many Competitors, support crew members, and staff continue their socializing and celebrating at Jake's Saloon at 119 North Main Street in downtown Lone Pine!
+NOTE: After the Post-Race Get-Together, many Competitors, support crew members, and staff continue their socializing and celebrating at Jake's Saloon at 119 North Main Street in downtown Lone Pine.
 Always drink responsibly.